Day trading is an increasingly popular way to make a side hustle or a full-time living off the minute-to-minute fluctuations in the financial markets.

-The best day trading platforms in the UK are regulated by top-tier financial watchdogs like the UK’s Financial Conduct Authority (FCA), the Australia Securities and Investment Commission (ASIC), or the Cyprus Securities and Exchange Commission (CySEC).
+The reputable day trading platforms in the UK are regulated by financial watchdogs like the UK’s Financial Conduct Authority (FCA), the Australia Securities and Investment Commission (ASIC), or the Cyprus Securities and Exchange Commission (CySEC).

 What assets you want to trade will play a big role in which trading platform is right for you.
 Most UK trading platforms offer a mix of asset classes, including stocks, ETFs, forex, commodities, and stock indices.

 That said, it’s important to dig a little deeper into what’s offered.
 Does a broker offer access to US and UK stock exchanges only, or can you trade global shares from emerging markets in Asia and Africa?
 For forex trading, does a forex broker only offer a handful of major and minor currency pairs or do they offer a wide selection of exotics as well?

 You should also check what instruments you can actually trade.
 Most trading platforms only offer CFD trading, not share dealing.
 This is typically an advantage for day trading since CFDs enable you to trade on margin.
 However, note that CFDs often carry additional overnight fees.

 If you want to trade cryptocurrencies like Bitcoin, you will need a cryptocurrency exchange to do so since the UK recently outlawed CFD trading for cryptos.
 The only Bitcoin trading platform we reviewed in this guide is eToro.